Summary

 Dispute fraudulent charges with the credit card company

-Consumers should write the credit card company so that it receives their complaint within 60 days after they received the first bill with the unauthorized charges.
+Consumers should write to the credit card company so that it receives their complaint within 60 days after they received the first bill with the unauthorized charges.
 The card issuer is required to acknowledge this complaint within 30 days of receiving it and also resolve the issue in 90 days or less after getting the complaint.

-The card issuer will investigate the issue, and the consumer does not need to make any payments on the disputed amount while this is going on.
-However, they will have to keep up with their payments on any other charges on the bill that are not disputed.
+The card issuer will investigate the issue, and you need not make any payments on the disputed amount while this is going on.
+However, you will have to keep up with your payments on any other charges on the bills that are not disputed.
+And the card issuer could cut down your credit line by the amount of the dispute.
+While the investigation is ongoing, the card issuer is not allowed to take any action to collect on the disputed amount.

 Other FCBA rights for those who file such disputes include: